 RELATED: The 8 types of grief explained

 Find opportunities to praise colleagues for their hard work and efforts in front of other staff members – you don’t have to be a manager to do this.
 Showing your appreciation for a co-worker is a great morale booster for them and will encourage others to also share their gratitude for others.

 Show compassion at work by helping a colleague shutterstock/fizkes

 Great managers lead and inspire their colleagues through kindness, flexibility, empowerment and support.
 When staff are treated with compassion they remember it, and are more likely to want to continue working with you because you care.
 Moreover, having leaders show their own vulnerability can also help to create an atmosphere of safety and trust.

 Try to develop an atmosphere of conscious communication in your workplace.
 Encourage colleagues to engage openly with one another and give feedback through constructive criticism.
 Workers who openly discuss their feelings and thoughts truthfully may be more likely to work through challenges together.

-As Poorkavoos explains in our video with him, in order to really show compassion for others, first we must have compassion for ourselves.
-Learn how to cultivate self-compassion.
+As Poorkavoos explains in our video, in order to really show compassion for others, first we must have compassion for ourselves, so learn how to cultivate self-compassion. ●

-Finally, you might be interested in our video interviews with Bodhin Philip Woodward on the impact of mindfulness and compassion in your daily life and our interview with the organizers of co-founders of the summit: Liz Hall and Luis San Martin. ●
+Is your workplace compassionate?
+Share below!
+You might be interested in our video interviews with Bodhin Philip Woodward on the impact of mindfulness and compassion in your daily life and our interview with the organizers of co-founders of the summit: Liz Hall and Luis San Martin.

 Arlo is a filmmaker, artist, lecturer, and intermittent practitioner of metta meditation and morning yoga.
 When not dreaming about impossible projects and making them happen in the most impractical ways possible, he journals, listens to jazz, or cuddles with his better half.